 - As described above for stitching on the ties, thread your hand sewing needle with thread that compliments the sachet.
 Feed the needle through the opening in the side of sachet and poke it out through the center front to hide the thread’s knot inside the sachet.
 Stitch one button to the center front and the other button to the center back.
 Since the two buttons are directly opposite one another, we found it was easiest to sew them on together, passing the needle through the front button then threading it through the back button then back through the front button, etc. until the buttons feel secure – about four passes should be plenty.
 Finish on the back, wrapping the button and knotting on the backside.
 If you’re new to this technique, read our tutorial: Sewing on a Button.

-- Fill the sachet with lavender.
-Be generous with the amount of lavender you use; you want the sachet to be pleasantly plump.
-We used a spoon to fill up our sachet, but also used our fingers to push the lavender into the curves and around the buttons so the sachet filled up evenly.
+- Fill the sachet with lavender (or your chosen herb).
+Be generous with the amount you use; you want the sachet to be pleasantly plump.
+We used a spoon to fill up our sachet, but also used our fingers to push the filler into the curves and around the buttons so the sachet filled up evenly.

 - Slip stitch the opening closed.